Home 〉 National Drill Core Archive

 National Drill Core Archive

 Bedrock drilling from exploration, mining activities and rock construction produces drill cores.
 GTK receives representative drill cores according to Mining Act (621/2011), and archives them systematically.
-As a result of 36 000 drillholes, GTK’s archive holds over 3,5 million metres of drill cores.
+Over the decades, more than 3.6 million metres of drill cores have accumulated in the archive.

 GTK’s national drill core archive is based in Loppi.
 In addition, GTK has a storage facility in Rovaniemi to serve the customers in Northern Finland.
 Loppi, Rovaniemi and Kuopio have facilities for study of the drill cores.
 The facilities are equipped with appropriate research equipment.